donaldsonjw/btest/README.md

 	(test-runner-execute tr #t))`

-The second argument to `test-runner-execute` is a flag to indicate whether the results of successful tests is shown.
+The second argument to `test-runner-execute` is a flag to indicate whether the results of successful tests are shown.